xxidbr9/indonesian-company-software-engineer-interview/senior/OpenTimeRestaurant/README.md

 ### Explanation

-this is on one of the most used job finder platform in Indonesia, and this project need to finished with in 3 days and it include take Home Project including other features, but main feature is convert list of time restaurant open to be stored in SQL database
+this position is offer by on one of the most used job finder platform in Indonesia, and this project need to finished with in 3 days and it include take Home Project including other features, but main feature is convert list of time restaurant open to be stored in SQL database, see [CSV file](./hours.csv)

 ### ROLE